4forces/tgc8-django2/README.md

         return self.title
 ```

-4. Make migrations (results in error)
+4. Make migrations (may results in error)
 - Note that if there are already existing values, user will be prompted to fix issue
 of addition of 'non-nullable field'.
 (Ref.
-Page 23 of Lecturer's notes)
+Page 23 of Lecturer's notes).
+- If queried, select option '1' and type 'None' (not a solve-all solution,
+need to be aware of our model relationships when selecting option)

 5. After Step 4, we need to go to `models.py` and comment out the `genre= ` line or the server will crash.
 ```python